mit-ccc/social-machines.github.io/README.md

 A few things to note:

 - The `citation` field is written in Markdown, so asterisks will be interpretted accordingly.
 For equal contribution, make sure you escape the asterisk with a backslash: **\\\***.
 Titles should be marked in bold by surrounding them with two asterisks (e.g. \*\*My Paper Title\*\*).
-- The `pdf_file` field is a URL.
-We are still sorting out where to store papers, but for now, continue using the WordPress admin tool to upload your paper and paste its URL here.
+- The `pdf_file` field is a URL and should point to http://lsm.media.mit.edu/papers/YOUR_PAPER_PDF.pdf.
+You'll need to upload your file to the paper hosting server for this URL to work, as described below in the "Uploading a paper" section.
 - The `group` field indicates whether it will show up on the Media Analytics publications page (with value `media analytics`) or the Learning page (with value `learning`)
 - The `academic` field indicates whether the paper is academic (e.g. a conference or journal paper) or not (e.g. a blog post, or a news article)
 - The `tags` field contains a list of tags that can be used to filter the paper.
 Currently the list of tags to choose from is: